laravel/nova-docs/4.0/resources/authorization.md

 ## Scout Filtering

 If your application is leveraging the power of Laravel Scout for [search](./../search/scout-integration.md), you may also customize the `Laravel\Scout\Builder` query instance before it is sent to your search provider.
-To accomplish this, override the `scoutQuery` method on your resource:
+To accomplish this, override the `scoutQuery` method on your resource class:

 ```php
 /**